autolab-project/autolab/docs/low_level/open_and_use.rst

 .. attention::

-	The Autolab drivers may contains internal functions, that are not dedicated to be called by the user, and some functions requires particular types of inputs. **The authors declines any responsibility for the consequences of an incorrect use of the drivers**.
+	Autolab drivers may contain internal functions, that are not dedicated to be called by the user, and some functions requires particular types of inputs. **The authors decline any responsibility for the consequences of an incorrect use of the drivers**.
 To avoid any problems, make sure you have a real understanding of what you are doing, or prefer the use of the :ref:`highlevel`.

 To see the list of available drivers in Autolab, call the ``list_drivers`` function.